 Moldova became a Party to the WHO Framework Convention on Tobacco Control on May 4, 2009.

 Law No. 278-XVI of December 14, 2007 on tobacco and tobacco articles is the primary law on tobacco control and covers many aspects of tobacco control, including but not limited to: restrictions on smoking in public places, production and sale of tobacco products, and tobacco packaging and labeling measures.
-The law was amended several times, and most recently amended on May 29, 2015 by comprehensive tobacco control measures.
+The law was amended several times, including comprehensive amendments in May 2015.
 Additionally, the Law No. 1227-XIII of June 27, 1999 on advertising (as amended) duplicates many of the advertising restrictions.
 The Criminal Code of the Republic of Moldova No. 218-XVI contains the penalties for violations of the tobacco control laws.